Advancing More Equitable Human Services Policies and Programs

 To learn more about AIR’s commitment to equity in education, social justice, and the workforce, please contact us.

-In the coming years, we’re eager to continue advancing equitable outcomes for people and communities through work such as the American Rescue Plan National Evaluation, the Evaluation Services of the Health Equity Fund project in Washington, D.C., and the Bridges Collaborative, a coalition that explores desegregation and integration efforts in diverse contexts and aims to advance racial and socioeconomic integration and equity in schools.
+We’re eager to continue advancing equitable outcomes for people and communities through work such as the American Rescue Plan National Evaluation, the Center for Youth Justice Transformation, the Evaluation Services of the Health Equity Fund project in Washington, D.C., and the Bridges Collaborative, a coalition that explores desegregation and integration efforts in diverse contexts and aims to advance racial and socioeconomic integration and equity in schools.